wp-plugins/form-maker/readme.txt

 -	Time form field
 -	Country list form field
 -	Recapthca form field
-* Pagebreak: This can be used to break the form into distinct pages.
+* Pagebreak of the Form Maker: This can be used to break the form into distinct pages.
-* Section Break: This option allows adding a section break to the form page.
+* Section Break of the Form Maker: This option allows adding a section break to the form page.
-* For each form certain types of statistical data are available:
+* For each form certain types of statistical data are available in the Form Maker:
-* Entries: The number of submitted forms.
+* Entries of a form: The number of submitted forms in the Form Maker.
-* Views: The number of times the form has been viewed.
+* Views of a form: The number of times the form has been viewed.
-* Conversion Rate: The percentage of submitted forms to the overall number of views.
+* Conversion Rate of a form: The percentage of submitted forms to the overall number of views.

 == Form Maker Step by step guide Step 1 ==
 = Installing Form Maker =